microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/cloudpconpremisesconnection-updateaddomainpassword.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Update the Active Directory domain password for an [onPremisesConnection](../resources/cloudpconpremisesconnection.md).
-This API is supported when the type of the **onPremisesConnection** is `hybridAzureADJoin`.
+Update the Active Directory domain password for a [cloudPCOnPremisesConnection](../resources/cloudpconpremisesconnection.md) object.
+This API is supported when the type of the **Azure Network Connection** is `hybridAzureADJoin`.

 [!INCLUDE [on-premise-rename-note](../../includes/on-premise-rename-note.md)]